owolfdev/mdx-blog/NOTES.md

 ## Migrate likes again before deploying new code!

+fix the build and deploy. not working at all. start with a basic app deploy it and build it up from there.

 1. Fix search so that you paginate to page 1 when a search is implemented else the user is stranded on an empty page with no content if a search is initiated on a page beyond the the search results.

 2. Fix the styles across pages.